helium/HIP/0024-transfer-percentage-of-hotspot.md

 [motivation]: #motivation

 The goal of The People's Network is to create a communally owned telecommunications network.
-Enabling the ability to split the ownership of a hotspot facilitates that goal by allowing co-ownership to be contracted at the blockchain level.
+This transaction facilitates that goal by allowing co-ownership of a hotspot to be contracted at the blockchain level.

 This will catalyze the growth of the Helium Network by allowing network participants to enter into trust mimimized co-ownership agreements.
+These agreements would benefit the network because -

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks associated with co-ownership that make the relationship